sara-nl/clouddocs/TUDelftcourse-20160413/index.markdown

 ## <a name="general"></a>General Information

-SURFsara has been operating the HPC Cloud as `IaaS` (Infrastructure as a Service) for several years.
+SURFsara has been operating the HPC Cloud as an `IaaS` (Infrastructure as a Service) for several years.
-Since recently we have launched a new HPC Cloud with a powerful new user interface and a complete new cluster with fast compute nodes and high-performant big storage volumes.
+We have launched recently a new HPC Cloud with a powerful user interface and a complete new cluster with fast compute nodes and high-performant big storage volumes.
 The user interface and cloud software relies on [OpenNebula 4](http://opennebula.org/) and our new cluster is called _Oort_, after the [Oort cloud](https://en.wikipedia.org/wiki/Oort_cloud).

 This particular course aims to introduce the workshop participants to the HPC Cloud by providing a set of lectures and hands-on examples to run on the real **`Oort`** infrastructure.